 There’s also a loneliness to the subject of “Untitled #96” that reminds me of Dorine.

-There’s a sensibility to the movie that’s reminiscent of her still work, whether it’s the stifling montage of suburban seen from the point of view of Gary’s wife, or office bitch Kim (Molly Ringwald) silhouetted in cool light like a noir femme-fatale.
+There’s a sensibility to the movie that’s reminiscent of her still work, whether it’s the stifling montage of suburban life seen from the point of view of Gary’s wife, or office bitch Kim (Molly Ringwald) silhouetted in cool light like a noir femme-fatale.

 This movie also has one of the coolest title sequences I’ve ever seen with the title and names projected in light over dark backgrounds.